Water Damage Clean-up, Repair & Restoration

-4. Drying & Dehumidification: After the water has been removed, using water drying equipment such as air movers and dehumidifiers to dry the remaining water and moisture.
+4. Drying & Dehumidification: After the water has been removed, use water drying equipment such as air movers and dehumidifiers to dry the remaining water and moisture.

 5. Cleaning & Sanitizing: Sanitize the entire affected area with antimicrobial treatments and remove odors using air scrubbers and fogging equipment to help prevent mold growth.

-6. Restoration: This is the final step,and it means to restore your home or business to pre-water damage condition.
+6. Restoration: This is the final step, and it means restoring your home or business to pre-water damage condition.
 Also, the restoration process could include reconstruction and replacing drywall, carpet, etc.

 How long does it take to dry out water damage?

 It depends on several factors, but in general, you can expect water and moisture to dry in bout five days.
 Sometimes it takes several weeks and other times it could take a few days

 Can a one-time water leak cause mold and how fast does it grow?

 If you have a leak in your house that isn’t properly fixed can cause mold to grow.
 There’s a great connection between water and mold.
 Whether the water damage is the result of a storm or a leaky faucet when water is trapped behind walls or paneling, the elements needed for mold growth will most likely be present.
 Mold isn’t something that takes a long time to grow.
 Learn more how ServiceMaster Restoration by Damage Control can help you with Mold Cleanup & Remediation

 What are the most common causes of basement flooding?

 Basements are vulnerable to flooding because they're built partially if not fully below ground.
 Identifying the cause of a flooded basement can help you prepare your home and ensure that your basement is safe from water damage.
 These are some of the common causes of basement flooding: